Contact Us, Parking FAQs and Verge and Footway Information

 How do I apply for a permit?
 Toggle accordion

 The easiest and quickest way to apply for a permit is online.
-For details on how to apply and the information you will need to provide, please visit our Parking Permits page
+For details on how to apply and the information you will need to provide, please visit our permits page for any of the following permits:

 How do I apply to suspend a parking bay?
 Toggle accordion

-For details on how to apply for a parking bay suspension and the information you will need to provide, please visit our Parking Permits & Suspensions page
+For details on how to apply for a parking bay suspension and the information you will need to provide, please visit our Suspensions page

 How do I get a disabled parking bay?
 Toggle accordion

-For details on how to apply for a disabled parking bay and the information you will need to provide, please visit our Where to Park page
+More details on how to apply for a disabled parking bay and the information you will need can be found on our website.

 Can I pay for my permit with cash?
 Toggle accordion